Webhooks

 constructors and positions, a payload is delivered only when a constructor driver is within the position range."red bull" and "redbull" both match Red Bull Racing.
 The driver list is resolved live from the current session's DriverList feed, so mid-season team swaps are handled automatically.HMAC signatures

-On the Live tier and above, every delivery includes an X-RaceHooks-Signature header containing an HMAC-SHA256 signature of the request body.
+Every delivery, on every tier — Free included — includes an X-RaceHooks-Signature header containing an HMAC-SHA256 signature of the request body.
 Verifying this header proves the delivery originated from RaceHooks and the body was not tampered with in transit.

 X-RaceHooks-Signature: sha256=a3f9b2c1d4e5f6a7b8c9d0e1f2a3b4c5d6e7f8a9b0c1d2e3f4a5b6c7d8e9f0The signature is computed as: